 - Are looking at a tummy tuck as a weight loss procedure.

 - Have a serious medical conditions such as a cardiovascular disease, diabetes or some other form of a degenerative disease.

 - Are taking aspirin or other blood thinners

 Some candidates may be advised to delay their surgeries and recommended methods through which they could slowly improve their mental and physical health in order to make them better candidates and ensure successful results from a tummy tuck surgery.

 Post Surgery Process

 The pre- evaluation process is not the only one you should expect.
-Once you’ve undergone the surgery, you can expect Dr. Edward S. Kole to give you advice on the following points or more:
+Once you’ve undergone the surgery, you can expect Kole Plastic Surgery to give you advice on the following points or more: